 After formulating the steady-state problem and general notations in Section~\ref{Sec:model}, the following Section~\ref{Sec:general_DMP} will introduce general results concerning the DMP for both linear and nonlinear discretizations.
 Then, several sections follow that consider discretizations of the steady-state problem.
 First, problems without convection, in particular the Poisson problem, will be discussed in Section~\ref{Sec:cd_linear_methods}.
 Then, linear discretizations and finally nonlinear discretizations of convection-diffusion-reaction problems will be reviewed in Sections~\ref{Sec:cd_linear_methods_cd} and~\ref{Sec:cd_nonlinear_methods}, respectively.
 The theoretical considerations are illustrated by numerical results in Section~\ref{sec:num_exam}.
 In all these sections, only discretizations with conforming piecewise linear ($\bbP_1$) finite elements are considered, since most of the literature is for this case.
 Methods for parabolic problems, and $\bbP_1$ finite elements in space, will be reviewed in Section~\ref{sec:tcd}.
 The survey reveals that many finite element methods that satisfy the DMP for $\bbP_1$ finite elements transferred ideas from finite volume methods, like upwind techniques or the consideration of fluxes.
 Finite elements different than $\bbP_1$ are the topic of Section~\ref{sec:other_fems}.
-The available results for the satisfaction of the DMP for other $H^1(\Omega)$-conforming finite elements, often even only for the Poisson problem, pose usually very restrictive requirements on the form of the mesh cells or they are even negative.
-Thus, it turns out that the restriction to the $\bbP_1$ element in the literature (and the previous sections) has mathematical reasons.
+The available results for the satisfaction of the DMP for other $H^1(\Omega)$-conforming finite elements, often even only for the Poisson problem, pose usually very restrictive requirements on the shape of the mesh cells, or they are even negative.
+Thus, it turns out that the restriction to the $\bbP_1$ finite element in the literature (and the previous sections) has mathematical reasons.
 In addition, non-conforming finite elements are discussed.
-Then, Section~\ref{sec:related_problems} provides brief comments to methods that satisfy the DMP for related problems: anisotropic diffusion problems and transport problems.
+Then, Section~\ref{sec:hyperbolic_problems} provides brief comments on methods that satisfy the DMP for hyperbolic conservation laws.
 Finally, a summary and an outlook are presented in Section~\ref{sec:summary}.